rudraditya21/lattice/docs/SEMANTICS.md

 # Lattice Semantic Spec (Draft)

+Note: This document is the source of truth for scoping and control-flow truthiness.
+The grammar document describes syntax only.

 ## Lexical Grammar (high level)
 - Whitespace: spaces/tabs/newlines separate tokens; `//` line comments are skipped.
 - Identifiers: `[A-Za-z_][A-Za-z0-9_]*`.